framester/working-group/README.md

 # Framester working group

-Welcome to the GitUb repository of the Framester Working Group.
+Welcome to the GitHub repository of the Framester Working Group.
 The aim of this repository is to collect, discuss, schedule, monitor and address issues related to the Framester dataset.